LMMMEng/LLD-MMRI2023/README.md

 <img src="https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/img.png" width="600"/><br/>

 ## 🆕 **News**
+* 2023-2-28: Dataset Release.

+   * The dataset is accessible at **[here](https://github.com/LMMMEng/LLD-MMRI-Dataset)**.
+We provide annotations for an additional 104 cases (i.e., test set), which is not incorporated within this challenge.

 * 2023-9-8: Final Leaderboard for Test Release.

   * You can address the leaderboard **[here](https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/test_leaderboard.md)**, where you can also address the codes of the top-5 teams.